lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

     run 0 post no

-.. admonition:: If you are using LAMMPS-GUI
+.. admonition:: If you are not using LAMMPS-GUI
     :class: gui

-    Select ``Start Tutorial 2`` from the ``Tutorials`` menu of LAMMPS-GUI and follow the instructions.
-This will select a folder, create one if necessary, and place several files into it.
-The initial input file, set up for a single-point energy calculation, will also be loaded into the editor under the name **unbreakable.lmp**.
-Additional files are a data file containing the CNT topology and geometry, named **unbreakable.data**, a parameters file named **unbreakable.inc**, as well as the scripts required for the second part of the tutorial.
+    Create a folder if needed and
+    place the initial input file, **unbreakable.lmp**, into it.
+Then, open the file in a text editor of your choice, and copy the previous lines into it.

 The chosen unit system is ``real`` (therefore distances are in Ångströms (Å), times in femtoseconds (fs), and energies in kcal/mol), the